XCP UDP Data Acquisition

 Simulink Real-Time / XCP / UDP

-The XCP UDP Data Acquisition block acquires data from the configured slave connection based on the measurements that you select.
+The XCP UDP Data Acquisition block acquires data from the configured server connection based on the measurements that you select.
 The block uses the XCP UDP transport layer to obtain raw data for the selected measurements at the specified simulation time step.
-Configure your XCP connection and use the XCP UDP Data Acquisition block to select your event and measurements for the configured slave connection.
+Configure your XCP connection and use the XCP UDP Data Acquisition block to select your event and measurements for the configured server connection.
 The block displays the selected measurements as output ports.

 The XCP communication blocks support the use of Simulink® accelerator mode and rapid accelerator mode.
 You can speed up the execution of Simulink models by using these modes.
 For more information on these simulation modes, see Design Your Model for Effective Acceleration (Simulink).

 Config name — Specify XCP UDP session name